Interviewing The Application Process

 Flex Your Flexibility

-All JETs are masters of improvising when asked to do something on a whim – you can get good at this with the Over 100 JET Interview Questions .
+One ability you should be outspoken about is your flexibility, adaptability, and dependability.
+All ALTs are masters of improvising when asked to do something on a whim You can master this by practicing interview questions beforehand – Over 100 JET Interview Questions.

 Think about all the JET stories you’ve read and heard about from former JETs about teaching in classes and living in Japan.
 JETs show a great amount of willingness to try anything (to please others).